 Michael’s vision for Pinawa is one where the land is respected, and the people can thrive in wellness and abundance.

-Using his passion for science and systems, combined with a deep respect for the interconnection between people, community, and the environment, Michael’s intention as counsellor is to find innovative ways to make our community more healthy, sustainable, and prosperous.
+Using his passion for science and systems, combined with a deep respect for the interconnection between people, community, and the environment, Michael’s intention to contribute to a more healthy, sustainable, and prosperous community.

 Often it is not our fear of failure that holds us back,